Eastern Meadowlark

 Fielding a Seasonal Menu

-In warm weather, Eastern Meadowlarks eat invertebrates they find lurking in the grasses, including grasshoppers, crickets, katydids, beetles and grubs, caterpillars, ants, and spiders.
+In warm weather, Eastern Meadowlarks eat invertebrates they find lurking in the grasses, including grasshoppers, crickets, katydids, beetles, grubs, caterpillars, ants, and spiders.
 The diet shifts to plant matter fall through early spring, when the birds dine on a wide variety of seeds and left-over grain found in harvested farm fields.

-Eastern Meadowlark by Mark Johnson
+Eastern Meadowlark range map by ABC

 Fading with the Grasses